adblockplus/adblockpluschrome/README.md

 testing use the devenv build.

 The Firefox extension will be unsigned, and therefore is mostly only useful for upload to Mozilla Add-ons.
-You can also also load it for testing purposes under _about:debugging_ or by disabling signature enforcement in Firefox Nightly.
+You can also load it for testing purposes under _about:debugging_ or by disabling signature enforcement in Firefox Nightly.

 ### Development environment